PlayStation Architecture

 Triangle surfaces may also be blended with textures (2D bitmaps) to produce the final result.

-The GPU performs inverse texture mapping, where the GPU traverses each rasterised pixel and looks for its corresponding pixel in the texture map (called texel).
-Texels are calculated by linearly interpolating the texture map (found in VRAM) to conform to the shape of the polygon.
-The routine used for interpolation is called Affine Texture Mapping, this technique only operates using 2D coordinates (X-Y values) while discarding the third coordinate (Z or ‘depth’) used for perspective.
+The GPU performs inverse texture mapping, where it traverses each rasterised pixel and looks for its corresponding pixel in the texture map (called texel).
+Texels are calculated by linearly interpolating the texture map (found in VRAM) to match the shape of the polygon.
+The interpolation routine is called Affine Texture Mapping, which operates solely on 2D coordinates (X and Y values), discarding the third coordinate (Z or ‘depth’) that would otherwise account for perspective.

-Because texture maps rarely have the exact dimension of the rasterised polygon, aliasing (incorrect results) may appear.
-This is manifested with unwanted distortions, such as missing or enlarged texels.
-To remedy this, sophisticated GPUs employ texture filtering to smooth out (interpolate) sudden colour changes.
-Now, The PS1’s GPU doesn’t implement any filter, so it resorts to an algorithm named nearest neighbour to correct scales without smoothing out the results.
-This is very fast (and cheap) but it also explains why textured models may look ‘blocky’.
+Because texture maps rarely match the exact dimensions of rasterised polygons, aliasing (incorrect rendering results) tend to appear.
+This manifests as unwanted distortions, such as missing or oversized texels.
+To remedy this, sophisticated GPUs employ texture filtering to smooth out (interpolate) abrupt colour changes.
+Now, the PS1’s GPU does not implement any filter, so it resorts to an algorithm known as nearest neighbour to correct scales without smoothing out the results.
+This is very fast and cheap, but it also explains why textured models may look ‘blocky’.

-The GPU also includes the following effects available to use (on triangles):
+The GPU also supports the following effects, available for use on triangles:

-It’s worth mentioning that the PS1 happened to excel at those effects!
+It’s worth noting that the PS1 happened to excel at these effects!

 Remaining steps

-Once finished, the GPU writes the pixels into the frame buffer area in VRAM, which is in turn picked up by the video encoder and broadcasted to the screen.
+Once finished, the GPU writes the pixels to the frame buffer area in VRAM, which is in turn picked up by the video encoder and broadcasted to the screen.

 Designs

 Let’s take a break now from all this theory.
-Here are some examples of game characters designed from the ground up for the 3D era, they are interactive so I encourage you to check them out!
+Here are some examples of game characters designed specifically for the 3D era.
+Notice the use of triangles and nearest-neighbour textures.
+I encourage you to compare them with the models featured in the other articles.

 Spyro the Dragon (1998).